hashicorp/terraform-website/content/source/docs/enterprise-beta/api/teams.html.md

 ### Parameters

-- `name` (`string: <required>`) - Specifies the name of the teams.
-This must be a alphanumeric and `-`or `_`.
+- `name` (`string: <required>`) - Specifies the name of the workspace, which can only include letters, numbers, `-`, and `_`.
 This will be used as an identifier and must be unique in the organization.
-- `:organization_id` (`string: <required>`) - Specififes the username or organization name under which to create the team.
-The organization must already exist in the system, and the user must have permissions to create new team.
-This is specified in the URL path.
+- `:organization_id` (`string: <required>`) - Specifies the username or organization name under which to create the team.
+The organization must already exist in the system, and the user must have permissions to create new teams.
+This parameter is specified in the URL path.

 ### Sample Payload